 Can You Afford a Pet?

-If you’re thinking that you want a little company around the house, keep in mind that a dog or cat will likely cost you more than $1,000 for the first year, according to 2015 data from the ASPCA.
-That includes the animal itself plus all of the medical care, equipment and food that you’ll need to get started.
+If you're thinking that you want a little company around the house, keep in mind that a dog will likely cost between $1,500 and $2,000 for the first year, while you can expect to spend roughly $1,175 in a cat’s first year, according to the most recent data from the ASPCA.
+That includes the animal itself plus all of the medical care, equipment and food that you'll need to get started.
 The ASPCA has a breakdown of the expenses available on its website.

 And you should also be prepared for many more expenses down the road, some of which may be more than you'd expect.
 Suzanne Cannon of Westminster, Md., got a shock when a her 8-year old German schnauzer Liebe (that's German for "love") came down with acute pancreatitis in the early 2000s.
 The bill was $4,000, which was about $4,000 more than she had to spare.
 "I put it on a credit card, and it took me years to pay it off," Cannon says.
 Even at that price, she sees it as money well spent.
 "Liebe held on for another seven years," she says.